 There are numerous types of work accidents that occur in Scotland every day.
 These happen as a result of an accident at work, illness or trauma.
-The type of accidents at work or illness you experience will determine the type and extent of your accident at work compensation claim.
+The type of accident or illness you experience will determine the type and extent of your compensation claim.

 Personal injuries relating to accidents in work can be categorised as physical or psychological: but they also include illness or disease.
 Examples of physical or psychological injuries include injuries sustained following a car accident or work-related stress.

 Accidents in work may be caused by many factors including faulty or dangerous equipment, lack of risk assessments or appropriate training, unsafe manual handling procedures or even physical assault.
-Illnesses or diseases may also develop after long exposure to harmful substances in the workplace.
+Work-related illnesses or diseases may also develop after long exposure to harmful substances in the workplace.

-People are employed in a variety of roles, ranging from manual through to office based.
+Work related accidents can happen anywhere from construction sites to factories and warehouses and even offices.
 Every workplace has its unique risks, some bigger than others however whatever the job, the employer is expected to protect employees against these risks.

 If your employer breaches one of the statutory duties and you end up injured at work, they or their insurer may be liable to pay compensation for your damages and any losses incurred.